hackingmaterials/matminer/README.rst

 The function :code:`get_magpie_descriptor` operates in a similar way and obtains its data from the tables accumulated in the `Magpie repository <https://bitbucket.org/wolverton/magpie>`_, some of which are sourced from elemental data compiled by Mathematica (more information can be found `here <https://reference.wolfram.com/language/ref/ElementData.html>`_).
 Some properties that don't overlap with the pymatgen library include heat capacity, enthalpy of fusion of elements at melting points, pseudopotential radii, etc.

-Some other descriptors that can be obtained from MatMiner include:
+Some other descriptors that can be obtained from matminer include:

 #.
 Composition descriptors